KrzysztofiniOWO/PassItOn/README.md

 # PassItOn
-Webpage to give away items you don't need
+Webpage to sell for cheap items you don't need